catseye/SixtyPical/README.markdown

 For 0.6:

-*   `call` vector (generates an JSR to a trampoline that does indirect JMP.)
 *   routines shouldn't need to be listed as inputs.
+*   A more involved demo for the C64 — one that sets up an interrupt.

 For 0.7:

-*   A more involved demo for the C64 — one that sets up an interrupt?

-For 0.8:

 *   `word` type.
+*   `word table` type.
 *   `trash` instruction.
 *   zero-page memory locations.
 *   indirect addressing.